What I Use

 - Video Speed Controller

-I use neomutt.
-It's light, fast, and lets me efficiently manage my mail.
-It only displays in plain-text so I can avoid those annoying HTML emails and it makes me feel much more comfortable using email.
-I synchronize my mail with offlineimap.
+I use aerc.
+It’s light, fast, and lets me efficiently manage my mail.
+When I need to go offline, I synchronize my mail with mbsync.

-While I don't find myself on IRC much these days.
-I still use irssi as my client.
-It's customizable, powerful, and yet simple.
+I use weechat as my client.
+It’s customizable, powerful, and yet simple with sane defaults.

 I use Riot for Matrix-based communication and Signal with people for whom Matrix would be a bit too complicated.

-For this I use KeepassXC.
-It's a community-supported, cross-platform fork of Keepass which is actually regularly maintained unlike KeepassX.
+I use KeepassXC.
 I chose it for being really simple to manage compared to something like BitWarden and because I really like the user interface.

 mpv is my video player of choice.
-It's light, simple, and versatile.
-It also integrates with youtube-dl so I can watch Youtube videos without opening my web browser.
+It’s light, simple, and versatile.
+It also integrates with youtube-dl so I can watch Youtube videos or Twitch streams without opening my web browser.

 RSS Feed Reader